Sometimes you may have concerns or problems at work covering a wide range of issues, including:

 The formal grievance process has the following steps:

-The People Support team can be contacted by email at people.support@essex.gov.uk or by calling them on 033301 35888
+The People Support team should be contacted using the online Assyst portal.
+Where this is not possible, you can email them at people.support@essex.gov.uk or call them on 033301 35888

 Outcome letters are available from People Support.